Marble Stain Removal

 *Rust is very common in white marble such as Bianca Carrera due to its high iron content.
 When this tile is used in the shower it often accumulates moisture and rusts from the back of the tile to the surface.
 Often rust won’t come out in this scenario because it has just penetrated the entire depth of the stone.

-For this demonstration, we have chosen to stain a tan coloured travertine tile.
+For this demonstration, we have chosen to stain a black coloured marble tile.

-The tile has not been sealed and therefore will absorb our split coffee in a short time frame.
+The tile has not been sealed and therefore has absorbed a spill of coffee.

 Step 1: Mix the Poultice

 First, you must fully mix the poultice until any stagnant liquid has been absorbed by the medium.
 I personally just like to shake the container and give the substance a quick mix with my fingers.

 Step 2: Spread the Poultice to Remove the Stain

 Spread the poultice over the stain covering the edges by 1/2″ and try to leave it 1/4″ thick throughout.
 Be generous with it, the deeper the marble is stained, the more poultice that will be required to remove the stain from your marble surface.
 There is a trade-off here.
 More poultice will have a better shot are removing the marble stain, but it will also take longer to dry.

 Step 3: Cover the Marble Stain

 After applying the poultice to the stained marble surface, cover the area with plastic and tape down the edges.
 Once all the edges are taped down you must wait for at least 24 hours.
 This gives the poultice time to penetrate the surface and attack the marble stain from deep within the stone.
 If the marble stain is very dark and you apply a hefty amount of the poultice medium, I would recommend leaving this stage for 48 hours.